Relacibo/hyprmcsr/docs/010-prismlauncher.md

 ### Automatic Configuration (Recommended)

-When you set `wrapperCommand.autoInsert: true` in your profile config, hyprmcsr will automatically configure the `instance_wrapper.sh` as the wrapper command for your specified instance(s).
+When you set `autoReplaceWrapperCommand.enabled: true` in your profile config, hyprmcsr will automatically configure the `instance_wrapper.sh` as the wrapper command for your specified instance(s).

 **Do not** manually set a wrapper script in the PrismLauncher GUI when using automatic configuration - it will be overwritten.